joomla/jdoc-examples/README.md

-com_helloworld
+Joomla Documentation
 ==============

-This repository contains the code for the MVC tutorials found on the Joomla!
+This repository contains the zip files for the tutorials found on the Joomla!
 Documentation Wiki